ncsu-geoforall-lab/geospatial-nc-wwpatrn/README.md

 g.extension v.in.csv
 ```

+v.out.keplergl module, needed for the full sewershed workflow,
-v.out.keplergl module is not in addons yet, so you need to take the script manually
+is not in GRASS Addons yet, so you need to take the script manually
-from a GitHub repo and specify path to it when you want to run it.
+from a GitHub repo and specify path to it when you want to run it
+(or use g.extension on Linux and macOS).
 The script is in this repo: <https://github.com/ncsu-geoforall-lab/v.out.keplergl/>.
-This is optional dependency for visualization (and publishing).
+This is only an optional dependency for visualization (and publishing).

 For running the sewershed workflow in R, you need: